 No. Please only apply for the semester in which you can start the program and attend the Trend Seminar.
 Admissions are only valid for the corresponding semester and will not get carried over to the next semester.

 Yes.
-You have to be enrolled in a Bavarian University (Diploma-, Bachelor- or Master-level study program) to apply for CDTM.
+You have to be enrolled at either LMU or TUM (Diploma-, Bachelor- or Master-level study program) to apply for CDTM.

 Yes.
 If you are currently applying at a Bavarian university for a Diploma-, Bachelor- or Master-level study program, you are eligible to apply at CDTM.
 However, you have to present your acceptance letter and/or certificate of enrollment at a Bavarian university to the CDTM administration by the start of the new semester.
 Otherwise we cannot enroll you in the CDTM add-on study program.